AndyLaiJS/Cnergy/README.md

 ```

 ### Configure the .env (or create it)
-It should be in the root of the /server/ folder
+Create the file .env in the root of the /server/ folder and insert this into the file:
 ```
 JWT_SECRET=someTextCanBeAnything
 ```